Talk about your interests and goals for the future.

 - Technical college and Training/certification programs – These types of programs usually last 1 to 2 years and provide training for a specific field and result in a generally recognized certification.
 Examples would be training for a job in nursing, robotics, diesel technology, or culinary arts.

-For an overview of all of these options, visit the above linked pages in Idaho Department of Labor’s Career Information System (CIS).
+For an overview of all of these options, visit the above linked pages in the Idaho Career Information System (CIS).

 Study a little.
 Read a lot.